Jean Bichelonne: Career

 Bichelonne was one of the cabinet members taken under SS guard from Vichy to Belfort on the night of 17–18 August 1944 as the Nazis desperately sought to maintain the collaborationist government by any means necessary.
 Moved to the Sigmaringen enclave, Bichelonne fell ill and was sent to the SS hospital at Hohenlychen.

 Death

 Bichelonne died on 22 December 1944.
-It was officially recorded that he died of a pulmonary embolism, but unsubstantiated rumours suggested that he may have been assassinated.
-These rumors are made reference to by Albert Speer in his book titled Inside The Third Reich whereby Speer was hospitalized and later on diagnosed with a pulmonary embolism.
+It was officially recorded that he died of a pulmonary embolism, but unsubstantiated rumors suggest that he may have been assassinated.
+Albert Speer referred to these rumors in his book Inside The Third Reich; Speer was hospitalized and also diagnosed with a pulmonary embolism.
 Coincidentally, the same doctor who would treat Bichelonne treated Speer and happened to maintain a close friendship with Heinrich Himmler.